RoanH/NotPetya/Notes/log.md

 Back in `FUN_10007cc0` we can now rename the global storing the result of the anti virus detection.
 Most likely this will be relevant later on.

+The last part of the `FUN_10007cc0` function executes the WINAPI call [GetModuleFileNameW](https://docs.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-getmodulefilenamew).
+This call simply gets the fully qualified path for the passed module handle.
+Due to our renaming we immediately see that the handle passed is that of the malware DLL.
+The other two arguments specify a target location to store the fully qualified path and the size of the buffer.
+This means we can rename the global to something more descriptive.